Ocado Group plc (OCDGF) CEO Timothy Steiner on Q2 2020 Results - Earnings Call Transcript

 Now, that we are hopefully entering a post-COVID world, we are also going to take the opportunity to talk a little bit about the future.
 Online channel shift has been growing significantly in the recent years.
 We have been the vanguard of this movement.
 We believe the massive increase in demand for online grocery services that we saw during the crisis will lead to even more permanent changes in the retail grocery landscape going forward.

 At Ocado, our role is to enable our partners to grow faster, delivering to all customers an outstanding experience through our flexible ecosystem of CFCs, micro fulfillment centers, and store pick in the most economic and environmentally sustainable way.
-We want to tell you about how the market opportunity has grown, and what we are doing to help our partners grow faster online, to talk a little bit about how we are building an even stronger and more resilient supply chain and how we are innovating to stay ahead of the game, you will hear from Tim and Duncan, but you will also hear from other colleagues and our partners talking about the scale and scope of the opportunity that faces us.
+We want to tell you about how the market opportunity has grown, and what we are doing to help our partners grow faster online, to talk a little bit about how we are building an even stronger and more resilient supply chain, and how we are innovating to stay ahead of the game.
+You will hear from Tim and Duncan, but you will also hear from other colleagues and our partners talking about the scale and scope of the opportunity that faces us.

 With that, let me now hand over to Duncan who will take you through the first half numbers.